CLIUtils/CLI11/README.md

 ->check(!CLI::PositiveNumber);
 ```

-will produce a check for a number less than 0.
+will produce a check for a number less than or equal to 0.

 ##### Transforming Validators
 There are a few built in Validators that let you transform values if used with the `transform` function.
 If they also do some checks then they can be used `check` but some may do nothing in that case.